nathanfx330/bulk-image-resizer/README.md

 # Image Resizer Script

 This script uses ImageMagick to resize images in a directory and its subdirectories.
-It supports multiple image formats and resizes each image to 50% of its original size while preserving the original filenames.
+It supports multiple image formats and resizes each image to 50% (by default) of its original size while preserving the original filenames.

 ## Prerequisites